Econify/graphql-rest-router/CONTRIBUTING.md

 # Welcome to the GraphQl Rest Router contributing guide

-Thank you for your interest in our project and it's continuing health and success!
+Thank you for your interest in our project and its continuing health!

 We at Econify take great pride in our craft and we love helping others build great systems.